n0shoes/CCDocumentComposer/README.md

 # CCDocumentComposer
-Compose multiple word docs from a library with a master pages document.
+Compose word doc from a library of word docs using a master pages word document.